SatvikVarshney/PDFSuno/README.md

 ### Planned Enhancements

-1. **Move to GCP:** Based on reviews Google Cloud Platform offers superior quality text extraction, translation, and TTS compared to aws.
-This move could improve quality in all these areas.
+1. **Migration to GCP:** Reviews indicate that Google Cloud Platform offers superior text extraction, translation, and TTS compared to AWS.
+This migration could enhance quality in these areas.

-2. **Expanded Language Support:** Future updates will include support for additional languages, broadening the application's accessibility.
+2. **Expanded Language Support:** Future updates will include additional languages, broadening the application's accessibility.

 3. **Enhanced Audio Quality:** Improvements will focus on enhancing the quality and naturalness of synthesized audio, offering a superior listening experience.
-Emphasis may be placed on creating a local TTS software for Hindi.
+Emphasis may be placed on creating local TTS software for Hindi.

-4. **User Interface Improvements:** The aim is to enhance the application's user interface for a more intuitive and seamless experience.
+4. **User Interface Improvements:** The goal is to enhance the application's user interface for a more intuitive and seamless experience.

-5. **Improved Extraction:** Local extraction including OCR will allow for a more cost effective solution.
+5. **Improved Extraction:** Local extraction, including OCR, will provide a more cost-effective solution.

 ## How It Works